-Petitioner claims that the indictment "offends due process" because it does not contain sufficient facts of "which defendant did what."
+Petitioner claims that the Indictment "offends due process" because it does not contain sufficient facts of "which defendant did what."
 He errs.
-Each counts alleges that "defendants did" and then thoroughly details the criminal acts of which each and all defendants are accused.
+Each counts alleges that "defendants" performed the criminal acts of which each and all defendants are accused.
 Therefore, all three co-defendants are charged with committing the alleged acts directly, or as principals through co-conspirator or aider/abettor theories of liability.
 This is constitutionally sufficient.
 See Lane v.
 Torvinen, 97 Nev.
 121, 122, 624 P.2d 1385, 1386 (1981) ("The indictment contains an introductory paragraph which names all of the various defendants, including Lane.
 Each count begins with a statement that 'the said defendants' committed the charged offense.
 We agree with the district court's finding that the indictment gives adequate notice that each and every defendant is included in each count of the indictment.").

 Additionally, Petitioner claims that the State must articulate exactly the manner and means of the aiding and abetting.
-First, the indictment reflects the means of aiding and abetting in the detailed alternative-means-of-transmission section.
-For example, count 4 charges petitioner with responsibility under an aider/abettor theory by "directly or indirectly counseling, encouraging, hiring, commanding, inducing, or procuring each other and/or others to commit said acts."
+First, the Indictment reflects the means of aiding and abetting in the detailed alternative-means-of-transmission section.
+For example, Count 4 charges petitioner with responsibility under an aider/abetter theory by "directly or indirectly counseling, encouraging, hiring, commanding, inducing, or procuring each other and/or others to commit said acts."
 "Said acts," of course refers back to-and incorporates-the detailed alternative theories alleged.
 The specific acts constituting aiding and abetting are sufficiently explained to satisfy due process.

-To the extent that petitioner's claim here devolves into a discussion of mens rea or sufficiency of the evidence, it is inappropriate for writ review where the only issue is due-process notice.2 Nevertheless, the indictment clearly accuses defendants of aiding and abetting each other "with the intent to commit said crime."
+Nevertheless, the Indictment clearly accuses defendants of aiding and abetting each other "with the intent to commit said crime."
 The means of aiding and abetting are exhaustively detailed and thus constitutionally sufficient to meet the demands of due process.
 See Gordon v.
 District Court, 112 Nev.
 216, 227, 913 P.2d 240, 247 (1996); cf. Ikie v.
 State, 107 Nev.
 916, 922-23, 823 P.2d 258, 263 (1991) (STEFFEN, J., dissenting) ("Moreover, under the view expressed by the majority, unless the state can plead the specific acts by which an aiding and abetting is accomplished, no prosecution may proceed.
-This extreme result was never intended by Barren or any other ruling of this court.
-It is expressly foreclosed by
+This extreme result was never intended by Barren or any other ruling of this Court.
+It is expressly foreclosed by the statutory latitude accorded the state under NRS 173.075(2), a latitude which this Court has never declared unconstitutional or invalid in any of its cases, including Barren.").